 Durgavati: Gondwana Queen Who Fought 51 Battles, 3 against Mughals and Never Lost

 Rani Durgavati was an extremely rare woman who got married when she was 18, widowed at the age of 24, became Queen of a vast Kingdom of mainly tribal people and fought 51 gallant wars against many invaders including the Mughals 3 times.
 She never lost.
-She was an exemplary young ruler and a great war tactician who fought against 6 generals and a massive army sent by Akbar the Great Mughal Emperor.
+She was an exemplary young ruler and a great war tactician who fought against 6 generals and a massive army sent by Mughal ruler Akbar.
 She showed valor, courage, self-belief, in her battles and treated her people in a gentle manner like a mother providing all amenities.

 Rani Durgavati (October 5th, 1524-June 24th 1564) was born into the family of Gurjar Chandela’s Rajput ruler Keerat Pal Singh in the fort of Kalinjar, Banda, Uttar Pradesh.
 Her ancestor was Vidydhar who was one of the few Indian rulers to have successfully repulsed Mahmud of Ghazni some 400 years earlier.
 This family also built the Khajuraho Temples which are now a UNESCO World Heritage site.
 She had been born into a courageous and benevolent family.